Arrange Master Documentation

 Once restarted, you can find the panel in the main menu under:Window > Extensions > Arrange Master

 Welcome to Arrange Master!
-This guide will walk you through all the features of the plugin to help you transform chaotic object sets into perfectly organized compositions.
+This guide will walk you through all the features of the plugin to help you transform chaotic object sets into structured compositions.

 - The Container: The largest object in your selection is automatically treated as the container.